The Peck School

 The Peck School is an independent, co-educational day school with grades kindergarten through eighth grade.
 Peck School is located in Morristown, in Morris County, New Jersey.
 There are approximately 330 students.
 The Peck curriculum includes communication arts, drama, English, library studies, math, music, sports, reading, science, history, social studies, technology, themes or family life, visual arts, woodworking, and world languages.

 The Peck School has two divisions, the Upper School (grades 5-8) and the Lower School (grades K-4).

 Activities are held most Friday afternoons for Upper School students.
 Possible choices include The Linden (yearbook), the Student Council, Green Team, "Art Spirit" (literary magazine), the P.I.C club (Peck InDeCore Club), and more.

-Further extracurricular activities include Kindergarten Helpers, the Steel Pan Band, Pro Musica (a singing group for lower schoolers and upper schoolers), Peckapella (a 7-8 a cappella group), and the Peck Enrichment Program (PEP).
+Further extracurricular activities include Kindergarten Helpers and the Peck Enrichment Program (PEP).

 Like many independent schools, the Peck athletic program is required.
 It emphasizes sportsmanship, teamwork, and responsibility.
 Students compete inter-scholastically in grades 5-8 in a number of fall, winter, and spring sports.
 Peck has built up a reputation of having one of the most competitive private-school sports programs in the area.
 Peck's mascot is The Pride, which serves as a symbol of Peck's school-wide sense of pride.

 The Peck School is a member of the New Jersey Association of Independent Schools and the Commission on Elementary Schools of the Middle States Association of Colleges and Schools.

 Peck is also known for its many traditions.
 It has an annual field day called Downy-Redhead Day, which has relay races and an all-school tug-of-war.
 Downy-Redhead day is the final date of friendly competition between the Downy team and the Redhead team, named for woodpeckers native to the area.
 Students earn points for their team by earning "Job Well Done Tickets," which are acquired through acts of kindness, and active displays of the school's core values.
 Peck has a talent show, where students can showcase their talents to the school body.
 There is a Christmas Sing.
 There is also a Spring Sing.
 Lower schoolers participate in a science fair, which is known as the Science Expo, and they submit their work to the Lower School literary Arts magazine (Spectrum).
 Commencement is held every year for graduating eighth graders, as students move on to secondary school.
-Graduates of the Peck School populate a wide range of competitive and exceptional schools.
-College placement tends to be just as excellent.